alohaprodigy782/geekhub/README.md

 corresponds to a programming/kotlin concept.
 For example /coroutine will be an endpoint that shows the things we learn about coroutines.

-RULES:
+## RULES:
- - at lest 1 commit per day
+ - at least 1 commit per day
  - no lazy commits such as a README change
  - have a specific goal per commit
  - The project has no deadline but I want to finish this within 2 months.